RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 start implementing the actual parsing logic.
 There are multiple ways this can be done.
 For example there exist tools that can automatically generate parser code by giving it the Grammar definition (these are called parser generators).
-However, I prefer to write parsers myself with a parser combinator library, as in my opinion the behavior in runtime is better understandable of these than of parsers that were automatically generated.
+However, I prefer to write parsers myself with a parser combinator library.
+Because, in my opinion the behavior in runtime is better understandable of parsers constructed with a parser combinator library than of parsers that were generated with a parser generator tool.

 In Rust there exist a number of popular parser combinator libraries, I went with `combine` but any other would work just as well.
 Choose whichever appeals